pombreda/lepl/doc-src/implementation.rst

 seems odd that something so simple is so famous, but perhaps life was simpler back then).

-During the aplication of left--recursive grammars a matcher may be called with the same stream, but within different contexts (eg. consider ``a = Optional(a) & b``, where each repeated call to ``a`` is from an additional "step down").
+During the application of left--recursive grammars a matcher may be called with the same stream, but within different contexts (eg. consider ``a = Optional(a) & b``, where each repeated call to ``a`` is from an additional "step down").